cdelorme/csideanime.com/docs/design/documentation.md

 ## [design](./)

-Otherwise the "**Design Document**", which details everything about the project.
+The "**Design Document**", which details everything about the project.

 It will describe everything about the project in a language-agnostic way, with enough detail that it can be used directly for development.